bjones-saasalerts/AiTM-Workshop/README.md

 # Kaseya AiTM Workshop
-Pre-reqs and reference material for Kaseya Connect Global 2025 AiTM Workshop
+Pre-reqs and reference material for the server build portion of the workshop!

 ## ✅ Pre-requisite Requirements
 Before proceeding with the workshop, ensure you have the following: